axemonkey/blog.clivemurray.com/src/posts/2013/remember-remember.md

 date: 2013-11-05T12:00:00.000Z
 date_updated: 2016-11-10T00:53:26.000Z
 tags: ['post', 'Your Illustrious Host']
+excerpt: 'A friend just posted on Twitter "Remember, remember the 5th of November" and I immediately felt crushingly depressed.'
 ---

 A friend just posted on Twitter "Remember, remember the 5th of November" and I immediately felt crushingly depressed.